The mechanics of light

 Then you need to understand all three aspects of each light source, namely the distance from your subject, their size and the angle at which they hit the subject.

 I know it is a lot to take in in one sitting, but start practising and keep coming back to this text to better understand some of its parts.
-A good exercise is to put a boiled egg on a tabletop and use a desk lamp as your light source and experiment with all the different options.
+A good exercise is to put an egg on a tabletop.
+Use a desk lamp as your light source and experiment with all the different options.
 I promise everything will make more sense after that.

 Till next time,